TUDelftNAS/Delftvisor/design/design.md

  - capabilities (only IP_REASM is currently used)
  - fragmentation-flags (ask via GetConfig)
  - miss-send-len (ask via GetConfig)
+ - Internal id (for routing)
  - Map of group-id's to virtual group-id's, group-id <-> (virtual-dpid,group-id)
  - Map of meter-id's to virtual meter-id's, meter-id <-> (virtual-dpid,meter-id)
+ - Map of xid's so responses can be properly forwarded, xid <-> (virtual-switch,xid)
  - For all other physical switches, on what port to route packets
  - All virtual switches depending on this physical switch